arnowelzel/lightbox-photoswipe/readme.txt

 = 2.50 =

+* Use browser history modification by default (you can turn this off in the settings if you don't want this).
 * Added a workaround for a bug in the CSS rule for buttons in Twenty Twenty to avoid the wrong background color for UI elements.
-* Added option for separate galleries
+* Added option to display WordPress galleries and Gutenberg gallery blocks in separate lightboxes.
 * Changed handling of output buffering to avoid potential problems with CDNs and caching plugins.

 = 2.13 =